TheBestTvarynka/Dataans/doc/web_server/README.md

 }
 ```

-The same principle with data decryption:
+The same principle with data decryption but reversed:

 ```rust
 // Pseudocode